Five ideas on Documentary Photography

 2. A new generation of writers is shedding new perspectives on documentary photography.
-Although often interesting, in my opinion their arguments are too partisan to be really transformative.
 See A.Azoulay, “Civil contract of photography” (2008) and T.J.Demos “The Migrant Image” (2013).
 For a contemporary defense of photojournalism, distancing itself from the pretence of objectivity and framing the limits of images' efficiency, see “The Cruel Radiance” (2010) by S. Linfield.

 3. On photography as political propaganda there is a very large bibliography starting with B.Brecht (see AIZ, nº41, 1931).
 A recent and valuable discussion on the tension between art’s autonomy and social critique can be found in B.Groys, "Art Power" (2008).
 The theoretical impermeability to such powerful critiques is built around a mixed bag of arguments that includes a dated critique of art’s autonomy or the supposedly democratic nature of photography, whatever that means.